-You must obtain and enter a U.S. taxpayer identification number (TIN) for: • Any recipient whose income is effectively connected with the conduct of a trade or business in the United States.
+You must obtain and enter a U.S taxpayer identification number (TIN) for:

+Any recipient whose income is effectively connected with the conduct of a trade or business in the United States.

-Note: For these recipients, exemption code 01 should be entered in box 6.
+Note.
+For these recipients, exemption code 01 should be entered in box 6.

-Any foreign person claiming a reduced rate of, or exemption from, tax under a tax treaty between a foreign country and the United States, unless the income consists of dividends and interest from stocks and debt obligations that are actively traded; dividends from any redeemable security issued by an investment company registered under the Investment Company Act of 1940; dividends, interest, or royalties from units of beneficial interest in a unit investment trust that are (or were, upon issuance) publicly offered and are registered with the Securities and Exchange Commission under the Securities Act of 1933, and amounts paid with respect to loans of such securities. • Any nonresident alien individual claiming exemption from tax under section 871(f) for certain annuities received under qualified plans.
+Any foreign person claiming a reduced rate of, or exemption from, tax under a tax treaty between a foreign country and the United States, unless the income is an unexpected payment (as described in Regulations section 1.1441-6(g)) or consists of dividends and interest from stocks and debt obligations that are actively traded; dividends from any redeemable security issued by an investment company registered under the Investment Company Act of 1940 (mutual fund); dividends, interest, or royalties from units of beneficial interest in a unit investment trust that are (or were, upon issuance) publicly offered and are registered with the Securities and Exchange Commission under the Securities Act of 1933; and amounts paid with respect to loans of any of the above securities.

-A foreign organization claiming an exemption from tax solely because of its status as a tax-exempt organization under section 501(c) or as a private foundation.
-Any QI.

-• Any withholding foreign partnership or withholding foreign trust.

-• Any nonresident alien individual claiming exemption from withholding on compensation for independent personal services.

-• Any foreign grantor trust with five or fewer grantors.

-• Any U.S. branch of a foreign bank or foreign insurance company that is treated as a U.S. person.
+- · Any nonresident alien individual claiming exemption from tax under section 871(f) for certain annuities received under qualified plans. - · A foreign organization claiming an exemption from tax solely because of its status as a tax-exempt organization under section 501(c) or as a private foundation. - Any QI. - Any WP or WT. - Any nonresident alien individual claiming exemption from withholding on compensation for independent personal services. - · Any foreign grantor trust with five or fewer grantors. - Any U.S. branch of a foreign bank or foreign insurance company that is treated as a U.S. person.